GP2X: Open source development

 SDKs (software development kits) are freely and easily available for the GP2X allowing anybody with the required skills to write an application or game.
 Most SDKs are based around a gcc cross-compiler toolchain and SDL.
 SDL is available for many systems, allowing for cross-compatibility of code with other platforms such as Microsoft Windows and GNU/Linux.

 A port of the Allegro game programming library is also available for the GP2X, as are ports of the Fenix and BennuGD game toolkits.

 Other libraries under development include Minimal Library SDK, which allows for direct hardware access inside the GP2X Linux environment, and sdk2x a set of libraries and a program which allows you to leave Linux completely for total control of all the hardware with no operating system to interfere.

 Currently in development is gpu940, a soft 3D renderer that can do many rendering types, including true perspective texture mapping/lighting.
 It utilizes the ARM940T CPU of the GP2X, and allows for the GP2X to run basic OpenGL functions.
 In January 2007, the renderer's OpenGL functions allowed for the 3D roleplaying game Egoboo to be ported to the GP2X at a playable speed, and a month later updated with increased speed and added lighting effects.

 GP2X executables

 GP2X executable files have one of two 3 letters file extensions.
 For games, the .gpe extension is used.
 These are listed in the Games section of the menu.
 Utilities have the extension .gpu, and appear in the Utilities section of the menu; in firmware 3.0.0 they appear along with the games.

-DRM controversy

-There was debate before launch over the implied inclusion of DRM in the GP2X.
-However, since release, the GP2X platform was shown to be clear of any form of DRM.